curiositas-books/.github/README.md

 ## Organisational Aspects

 - each booklet contains approximately one _aspect_, like natural numbers or how to encode an image
-- each aspect must be _implemented_ with real, functional code -- functionality is demonstrated by tests
+- each aspect must be _implemented_ with real, functional code - functionality is demonstrated by tests
 - each booklet has its own _template repository_ anyone can fork or clone to get a starting point without a lot of boilerplate work
 - the template repository contains the final, finished example code, whose tests are passing in CI
-- readers may use whatever language they feel comfortable with, but the booklets utilize **primitive ** _C++-20_
+- readers may use whatever language they feel comfortable with, but the booklets utilize **primitive** _C++-20_
-- (almost) no math, proofs, complexity analysis and other forms of boredome -- just code, try out something and see what works
+- (almost) no math, proofs, complexity analysis and other forms of boredome - just code, try out something and see what works
-- booklets will cover both simple ideas, that don't work and better ideas that do -- if the simple idea does not work because of algorithmic complexity, it is of course noted _and demonstrated_
+- booklets will cover both simple ideas, that don't work and better ideas that do - if the simple idea does not work because of algorithmic complexity, it is of course noted _and demonstrated_
-- each booklet ends with workable code that shows how computational problems are solved in principle -- non of it is supposed to become production code, all aspects are educational
+- each booklet ends with workable code that shows how computational problems are solved in principle - non of it is supposed to become production code, all aspects are educational
+- the author is _not an expert_ on any subjects of the book - they are still researched

 ## About the Author